naugtur/node-diagnostics-howtos/llnode.md

 ## Notes on installation

+First install lldb using apt-get, then install the llnode plugin from npm or from github:

 [https://npmjs.org/package/llnode](https://www.npmjs.org/package/llnode)

 or
 [https://github.com/nodejs/llnode](https://github.com/nodejs/llnode)

-Install using `npm install llnode` or follow the build instructions in the github project.
+TO install the plugin use `npm install llnode` or follow the build instructions in the github project.

 Note that lldb supports the use of a system plugin directory (`/usr/lib/lldb/plugins` on Linux).
 By installing a plugin in the system plugin directory you avoid having to run the lldb `plugin load llnode.so` command in each lldb session.
 The npm install does not add the llnode plugin to the system plugin directory.
 You can either copy the plugin: `sudo cp llnode.so /usr/lib/lldb/plugins` or if you are building from the github repository, install it using the `sudo make install-linux` build step.

 *A global npm install of llnode, i.e. `npm install -g llnode`, does not work right now.
 Maybe we should raise an issue on llnode to have the -g install do the copy to the system plugin directory.
 It would need to run as sudo/root.*

-You'll need to install lldb too.

 *It should work on all flavors of ubuntu and most other distros with any version of lldb starting at 3.8.
 If you find out more, feel free to PR here*